 See H.C.
 Gildfind’s ‘She murdered my brain!
 Some thoughts on the editing process‘, for a clever and entertaining reflection on the editorial relationship.

-Guest editors for Westerly‘s second Online Special Issue, ‘New Creative’, were Daniel Juckes, Rashida Murphy, Marie O’Rourke and Josephine Taylor.
+Guest editors for Westerly‘s second Online Special Issue, ‘New Creative’, were David Thomas Henry Wright, Rashida Murphy, Marie O’Rourke and Josephine Taylor.
 The issue features emerging West Australian talent in contemporary writing, including authors from local university programmes as well as the broader writing community.

 New Creative was launched by Rachel Robertson at the inaugural Australian Short Story Festival on 23 October 2016 in the courtyard of the Centre for Stories.
 It is free to download from the Westerly website.